fit-r2lab/rhubarbe/README.md

 This is connected to an authorization system; most of the functions are rather intrusive, and for this reason they require the user to have obtained a lease (reservation), applicable to the current time and day, before the tool can be used.
 Note that the `root` user is unconditionnally granted permission.

+# Purpose

+This is the software that runs the R2lab testbed in Inria Sophia Antipolis.

+It is written in python3.5 on top of `asyncio`, and covers the following features :

+* `on`, `off`, and the like : managing nodes status through their CMC cards: status of the motherboard and of the USRP extension;
+* `load`, `save` , `images` : loading and saving images on nodes;
+* `leases` : displaying, and to some extent modifying, reservations on the testbed
+* `monitor` : feeding the sidecar server live info about the global testbed status (phones excluded)
+* `accounts` : propagates the changes in the PLCAPI into actual Unix accounts and related authorized keys.

+With these additional benefits:

+* single configuration file in `/etc/rhubarbe/rhubarbe.conf`, individual settings can be overridden at either system- (`/etc/rhubarbe/rhubarbe.conf.local`), user- (`~/.rhubarbe.conf`) or directory- (`./rhubarbe.conf`) level;
+* all commands accept a timeout
+* all commands return a reliable code.
+When everything goes fine for all subject nodes they return 0, and 1 otherwise
+* `load` and `wait` come with a `curses` mode that lets you visualize every node individually; very helpful when something goes wrong with a large number of nodes, so you can pinpoint which node is not behaving as expected.

+# Primer

 ## Image loading
 To load your `fedora-23` image on 18 nodes simultaneously: